razvanstanga/varnish-caching-wordpress-plugin/readme.txt

 Use the console.
 For example you can purge the whole uploads folder with the URL /wp-content/uploads/.*

+= Does this work with W3 Total Cache? =

+Yes it does.
+This plugin uses its own custom headers to communicate with Varnish and does not interfere with the heders sent by W3 Total Cache or any other caching plugin.

 == Changelog ==

+= 1.2.3 =
+* wordpress 4.4 compatibility
+* Romanian language file

 = 1.2.1 =
 * wp cli